MindloGQ/MerakiWebexAlerts/README.md

 # MerakiWebexAlerts
-This script retrieves the status of the uplinks on the Meraki platform and sends an alert messages to a Webex room in the event that one or both of the links are down
+This script leverages the Meraki and Webex Rest API to retrieves the status of the uplinks on the Meraki platform and sends an alert messages to a Webex room in the event that one or both of the links are down

 ## Environment